aurelia/store/doc/article/en-US/aurelia-store-plugin.md

 Now keep in mind that an action might be async, or really any middleware is, you'll learn more about them later, as such if you're depending on the state being updated right after it, make sure to `await` the call to `dispatchAction`

+> Dispatching non-registered actions will result in an error

 ## Execution order